-Carlo Gavazzi operates two funded defined benefit pension plans in Switzerland and Norway.
-The pension plans grant old-age, disability, spouse and child-pensions.
+Carlo Gavazzi operates two funded defined benefit plans in Switzerland and Norway.
+The pension plans grant old-age, disability, spouse and childpensions.
 The benefits are granted in relation to a percentage of the salary (in Norway final salary plan).
-In Switzerland when reaching the retirement age the savings capital will be converted with a fixed conversion rate into an old-age pension.
-In the event that an employee leaves his employment with Carlo Gavazzi prior to reaching a pensionable age, the cumulative balance of the savings account is withdrawn from the pension plan and is invested into the pension plan of the employee's new employer.
+In Switzerland, when reaching retirement age, the savings capital will be converted at a fixed conversion rate into an old-age pension.
+In the event that an employee leaves his employment with Carlo Gavazzi prior to reaching pensionable age, the cumulative balance of the savings account is withdrawn from the pension plan and is transferred into the pension plan of the employee's new employer.
 In the event that a pension fund would enter into an underfunded status, the active members and Carlo Gavazzi would be required to make additional contributions until such time as the fund is in a fully funded position.
-Both the Swiss and the Norway plans are expected to outperform corporate bonds in the long-term.
-Pension plan assets of the subsidiaries in Norway and Switzerland are invested with trusteeadministered funds.
+Both the Swiss and the Norwegian plans are expected to outperform corporate bonds in the long-term.

+Pension plan assets of the subsidiaries in Norway and Switzerland are invested with trustee-administered funds.
 Investment strategy and decisions are made at the sole discretion of the respective fund trustees.
 The governing body determines the level of benefits and the investment strategy for the plan assets based on asset/liability analyses performed periodically.
 The basis for these analyses are the statutory pension obligations as these largely determine the cash flows of the funds.